Cyril-Meyer/VirtualBrush/README.md

 However, the project is already functional.

 *Debug*
-* Error when the bristle / paintbrush get out of bound causing artifacts
 * Error with the initial direction of the paintbrush, need to clarify

 *Improvements*